gravitee-io/gravitee-kubernetes-operator/examples/usecase/subscribe-to-jwt-plan/README.md

 The API definition can be found [here](resources/api.yml)

-Here is extracted the plan configuration, with the public key copied from the [pki](pki/) directory.
+Below is the extracted plan configuration, with the public key copied from the [pki](pki/) directory.

 ```yaml
 plans: